THEME: FOOD & DRUG SAFETY IN A CHANGING, CONNECTED WORLD

 The effect of poor quality and unsafe products is not just on the food side.
 The WHO estimates that 100,000 people die every year in Africa due to fake and poor quality drugs that are prevalent in the Continent.

-Lost markets, poor local mechanisms to handle food safety
+Lost markets, poor local mechanisms to handle food and drug safety

-The impact of an unsafe food safety environment in Africa further effects African countries as they are excluded from markets for high-risk foods, and future trade opportunities are lost.
+The impact of an unsafe food and drug safety environment in Africa affects African countries as they are excluded from markets for high-risk foods, and future trade opportunities are lost.

 The Global Food Safety Initiative notes that food safety activities have been for a long time focused on the export markets, while leaving the bulk of foods eaten in local economies at the mercy of unscrupulous traders and systems, eroding both the productivity of the domestic market and trust in the government and food safety authorities.